This guide will walk through manually migrating a WordPress site to Serversaurus cPanel hosting.

 quit

-10. Well done!
-The migration is now complete!
-If you've not already, you will need to delegate the DNS to the server, this steps varies between providers so feel welcome to get in touch with our Support Team for specific instruction.
-To check the website before updating your DNS, you can add a host file entry to your computer.
+11. Delegate the DNS to the server, this steps varies between providers so feel welcome to get in touch with our Support Team for specific instruction.